 One of the emerging themes of film in recent years has been the dramatization and production of stories from the financial world, both fictional and true.
-From legitimate investor foresight amounting to trillions in return at the expense of millions of hard-working citizens, to the gambles of fraudulent activity and serious consequences associated with these cowardly actions.
+From legitimate investor foresight amounting to trillions in return at the expense of millions of hard-working citizens to the gambles of fraudulent activity and serious consequences associated with these cowardly actions.
 Many movies over the years have not only been entertaining, but they have also provided valuable takeaways in regards to financial education.

 The Big Short – 2015

 This film was based on a true story surrounding the 2007-2008 financial crisis.
 A variety of factors played into the “Great Recession” and bursting housing bubble.
 Lenders were giving away home loans to high-risk borrowers who normally would have been turned away a decade earlier.
-Not only were higher-risk mortgages being funded, they were then being grouped together with low risk borrowers and sold in bundles as bonds, mostly incorrectly rated and nowhere near reflective of their true value and level of risk.
+Not only were higher-risk mortgages being funded, but they were also then being grouped together with low-risk borrowers and sold in bundles as bonds, mostly incorrectly rated and nowhere near reflective of their true value and level of risk.

 A group of investors saw an opportunity within what they deemed a corrupt system, believing they could profit from the collapse of the housing market.
 While millions of people lost their homes as well as jobs, and some of the longest standing institutions in America faced bankruptcy, this small handful of investors reaped tremendous reward from the suffering of millions.

 The responsibility of correctly rating and underwriting loans falls on the shoulders of all links in the chain of the financial industry, especially online lending institutions such as LendingArch.
 This is why we take great pride in preaching our stance on financial responsibility and borrower responsibility.
 If there is any indication a loan may worsen your money situation, we will work with you to better your financial future through other means.